 Christmas is a time that our families are bombarded by the “it’s all about me” message.
 One way to flip that on its head is to keep a things to be thankful for list.
 On the first day of November, I offered free printables for you to use with your kids.
 Go ahead and grab your copy right now.
 Print it out and start a family list of things to be grateful for.

 Our “thanksgiving season” should continue into Christmas as we look to Christ and his birth.
 I’ve been keeping a list of “things to be thankful for” for many years.
 I added #4676 to my list today.
-I can’t believe I’m almost to 5000 things to be grateful for.
+I can’t believe I’m over 6000 things to be grateful for.

 If you haven’t been keeping a list through November, now is a great time to start.
 It will help you stay focused on what God has given you.
 You can get a free printable to get you started, by entering your name & email below.